 Piau spoke of the program giving ‘therapy after these two long years’, after which Beau Soir – one of Debussy’s celebrated songs – proved the ideal encore, though as the soprano warned, it was essentially saying, “Look at these beautiful things, because everybody goes in the same direction – death!”

 Elizabeth Watts (soprano, above), Julius Drake (piano, below)

 Gustav Holst Calm is the morn Op.
 16 No. 1 (1903-4), Persephone Op.
 48 No. 1, Betelgeuse Op.
 48 No. 12 (1929), The heart worships (1907), The Floral Bandit Op.
 48 No. 6 (1929) Imogen Holst Weathers (1926), 4 Songs from Tottel’s Miscellany: Shall I thus ever long, As lawrell leaves (1944), 10 Appalachian Folk Songs: My dearest dear, The brisk young lover, I must and I will get married (1938, world première performances) Gustav Holst Hymns from the Rig Veda Op.
 24 (1907-08)

 Wigmore Hall, London, 3 January 2022

-written by Ben Hogwood.
+reviewed by Ben Hogwood from the online broadcast.
 Artist photos (c) Marco Borggreve